JosieHong/3DMolMS/README.md

   * [Molecular Properties Prediction](docs/PROP_PRED.md)
   * [Generate reference library for molecular identification](docs/GEN_REFER_LIB.md)

-## Updates
+**Updates:**

-- 2023.10.30 (v1.10): enlarging training set by MoNA and Waters QTOF datasets.
+* 2023.10.30 (v1.10): enlarging training set by MoNA and Waters QTOF datasets.

-- 2023.10.22 (v1.02): pretraining on QM9-mu dataset + ETKDG algorithm.
+* 2023.10.22 (v1.02): pretraining on QM9-mu dataset + ETKDG algorithm.
 We establish a dataset from QM9-mu (dipole moment) with the generated conformations using ETKDG for pretraining 3DMolMS.
 It helps the model learning knowledge of molecular 3D conformations and pretraining enhances the performance on MS/MS slightly (~0.01 cosine similarity).

-- 2023.09.14 (v1.01): data augmentation by flipping atomic coordinates.
+* 2023.09.14 (v1.01): data augmentation by flipping atomic coordinates.
 Notably, this model is sensitive to the geometric structure of molecules.
 For tasks insensitive to geometric structure, e.g. mass spectrometry is chirally blind, please use data augmentation.
 However, for the tasks sensitive to geometric structure, e.g. different enantiomers with varying retention times, avoid data augmentation.

-- 2023.06.30 (v1.00): initial version.
+* 2023.06.30 (v1.00): initial version.

 ## Usage for MS/MS Prediction